 One of my favorite books in this category is Making More Plants by Ken Druse.
 Well organized, well written, good pictures … this book covers it all: sowing seeds, cuttings, layering, grafting, division and more.

 And for those of you that have all these books already, consider the latest native plant book for Southern folk: Best Native Plants for Southern Gardens by Gil Nelson.
 There is hardly anyone more qualified than Gil to write this book.
 It is a beautiful collection of plants, photographs, stories and ideas.

 If you still want more ideas, peruse this reading list on the GNPS website.
-Many of the books have reviews by members posted there.
 The list is divided into 4 categories (Native Plants, Restoration, Propagation, and Wildlife Gardening) or you can choose to print out the entire list.
 If you are in need of gift ideas, it is a good place to start!

 Magazines are also candidates for review during the winter.
 During the other seasons, I flip through them quickly, not always reading each article, so going back to them in the winter is nice.
 Some of the ones I like:

 - “The American Gardener”, the magazine of the American Horticultural Society comes only every other month and covers more than natives, but they have had some excellent articles on natives (including a two-part series by Gil Nelson on native hollies).